Guide To Family Cruising Aboard Carnival

-Carnival does a very good job of living up to its tag line of "Fun Ships" and genuinely provides fun for all ages on the high seas.
-One of the world's largest cruise companies, there are 24 big vessels operating three to 18-day cruises that depart from several ports around the US, and sail into more than 60 of the world's most beautiful destinations.
+Carnival Cruise Lines does a very good job of living up to its tag line of “Fun Ships” and, with Fun Ship 2.0 upgrades and a creative partnership with Dr. Seuss, they guarantee even more fun for all ages on the high seas.
+One of the world’s largest cruise companies, there are 24 big vessels operating three to 18-day cruises that depart from 12 different US homeports, bringing a cruise within a five-hour drive of 50% of the US population.
+With Miami and Port Canaveral consistently their best-selling homeports, Carnival will not be deploying any ships to Europe in 2014.

 Carnival cites the growing trend in North America of taking short getaways vs. longer-length vacations as the reason behind scheduling many shorter itineraries.
-We're pleased that they're offering so many port options, too, which will make it more cost-effective for families to join their ships.
+We’re pleased that they’re offering so many port options at such moderate price points, too, which may be behind the explosive growth they are seeing in multigenerational vacations.

 Youth Programs Aboard Carnival

-Carnival welcomes passengers as young as 6 months, however, children must be at least 2 years of age to participate in the youth program.
+In its traditional children’s program, Carnival welcomes passengers as young as 6 months, however, children must be at least 2 years of age to participate in the sueprvised youth program.

 Check out this teen's review on her family vacation aboard the Carnival Victory.